Examples of Chroma Variant Effects

 You can see from the second example, with steps averaging just under 12% chroma increase, that the steps of 4%, near zero, which are provided with every set, offer extremely fine control, especially for images that are close to looking right before use of the variants.

-My complete sets with 29 chroma variants provide unprecedented opportunity for flexible, nearly harmless, and desirable control over colorfulness in an RGB workflow, and make larger adjustments possible without ruinous effects on tonality.
+My complete sets with 29 chroma variants provide unprecedented opportunity for flexible, nearly harmless, and desirable control over colorfulness in an RGB workflow, and make larger adjustments possible without the common ruinous effects on tonality of other tools.